micromata/awesome-css-learning/readme.md

 - [codrops](https://tympanus.net/codrops/css_reference/) - An extensive CSS reference offering way more content than [MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference).
 - [Can I use](https://caniuse.com) - Interactive browser support tables for CSS (and HTML5).
+- [CSS3 Reference](https://cssreference.io): A visual representation, and demonstration of all native CSS3 rules and how they work, with clear documentation and examples. (also has an [HTML5 Version](https://htmlreference.io).)

 ## CSS in a nutshell